Batman and Hindu-Muslim Dialogue

 “Whoa… heavy stuff”, Charles says reeling.

-“But sure, Muhammad is God’s messenger, if that is your preferred theology.”
+“But sure, we can call Muhammad a messenger of God, if that is your preferred theology.”

 “It’s not!
 I’m just correcting a factual error.”

 “Ah, you humans get hung up on those, don’t you?
 And often for things that do not concern you at all.
-We animals never understand why God chose you for the gift of higher consciousness.”
+We never fully understood why God chose you for the gift of higher consciousness.”

-“Facts are important!
-I mean!
-Aren’t they?…” Charles peevishly implores, struggling hard not to sound desperate.
+“Facts are important!… I mean.. aren’t they?”
+Charles peevishly protests, struggling hard not to sound desperate.
 He sees that the bats aren’t ones to insist on theological pedantry.
 They prefer to entertain the happy beliefs of their interlocutor, rather than argue.
-Unable to contain himself any longer he confesses.
-“I’m an atheist though, as you probably know.”
+He finally confesses: “I’m an atheist though, as you probably know.”

 “Yes, we’re aware.
 And we don’t mind your theological ignorance in the least bit.
-As far as we’re concerned, your nocturnal actions are those of a virtuous man.
-Well, with some exceptions.”
+As far as we’re concerned, your nocturnal actions are those of a virtuous man… barring your pathetic Don Juanism.”

-“Time for Surya Namaskar!” one of the bats announces before the congregation quickly retires in an orderly manner.
+“Time for Surya Namaskar!” one of the bats announces.
+The others respond in chorus: “Prayer is better than sleep“, and the congregation quickly retires in an orderly manner.

 They leave before he can get his reply and he stands dumbstruck staring at them as they retreat into a nearby hollow.
-Unable to process any of what he just witnessed, he consoles himself with the thought that he might just wake up from this unhappy nightmare.
-He drowns the remaining cold espresso in a single gulp, collapses into the chair, and sits motionless with his face in his hands.
+Struggling to process any of what just transpired, he consoles himself with the thought that he might soon wake up from this unhappy nightmare.
+He drowns the remaining cold espresso in a single gulp, collapses into the chair, where he sits motionless and aghast, his face in his hands.

-Over time, their conversations have shifted from religious and philosophical themes to more practical matters of daily crime-fighting.
-But there remains one philosophical argument that Charles cannot simply let go of.
-The most drawn-out and intractable debate that they have among themselves is on the topic of ‘color’.
-Charles feels the burden of responsibility that might have plagued that single prisoner who escaped Plato’s cave, saw the world outside, and returned to explain its features to his fellow prisoners.
-However, since the prisoners only ever knew the world through shadows falling on cave walls, they had no sensory experience with which to make sense of their former companion’s new ramblings.
-Charles feels similarly caught as the tragic Platonic hero, trying hopelessly to persuade his blind bat friends that there existed such a thing as ‘color’, and that the world was full of it.
+“Not so fast!”, Charles is suddenly energized.
+He has finally found an area of knowledge he can confidently best the bats at.
+In fact, he starts to see himself as carrying the burden of responsibility that might have plagued that single prisoner who escaped Plato’s cave, saw the world outside, and returned to explain its features to his fellow prisoners.
+Only to find that since the prisoners only ever knew the world through shadows falling on cave walls, they had no sensory experience with which to make sense of their former companion’s apparent ramblings.
+Charles identifies with the tragic Platonic hero, trying hopelessly to persuade his blind bat friends that there existed such a thing as color and that the world was full of it.
+Charles simply will not let go.

-Being courteous creatures, the bats don’t let on that they see Charles’s protracted monologues as all but nonsense.
-Although, his peculiarly human hubris is a habit that has started to get on their nerves.
-They reassure him that they will take his word for the existence of these ‘colors’ that he seems so stiff-necked about.
+Being courteous creatures, the bats don’t let on that they see Charles’s protracted insistence as all but nonsense, although his peculiarly human hubris is a habit that has started to get on their nerves.
+They reassure him again that they will take his word for the existence of these ‘colors’ that he seems so stiff-necked about.

 “But that’s not enough for you, is it Charles?”

-“For you, perhaps.
-Regardless, we have Kantian and Wittengsteinian license to maintain our silence whereof we cannot speak.
-Have you always been such a logical positivist?”
+“Isn’t it always? … Regardless, we believe we have Wittgensteinian license to maintain our silence whereof we cannot speak.
+We would never haven taken you to be such a logical positivist.”

-“We have read the relevant science.
-And we are genuinely intrigued by wave-particle duality.
+“We have read the relevant science, mind you.
+To be sure, we are genuinely intrigued by wave-particle duality.
 But be careful now.
 Quantum physics can be a risky recourse for a committed logical positivist like yourself.
-We doubt if you are even any different to average logical positivist who is as much a “believer” in the fictional mythologic narrative that is sold along with the science.
+We doubt if you are any exception to the run-of-the-mill logical positivist who is as much a “believer” in the fictional mythologic narrative that is sold along with the science.
 What pass as peppering are actually enframing devices.
-The celebrity scientists aren’t popular only for talking about science, they are also narrating a story that you want to believe in.”
+You see, your celebrity scientists aren’t in the business only for peddling scientific facts and figures.
+At heart, they are master-storytellers, if not fantasy mongers.
+And they are successful because these are stories your kind seems to want to believe in.”

 “Nonsense.
 Belief has nothing to do with science.
 I don’t take anything on belief.
-I do my own reading and research.”
+I do my own reasoning and research.”

 “That’s okay.
-Maybe you went through Avicenna’s ontological argument, or perhaps Ibn Arabi’s philosophy of Wujud, or indeed, Shankara and Ramanuja acharyas’ various commentaries on the Gita and the Vedanta?”
+Perhaps you have gone through Avicenna’s ontological argument, or Ibn Arabi’s philosophy of Wujud, or indeed, Shankara and Ramanuja acharyas’ various commentaries on the Gita or the Brahma Sutras?”

-“Don’t say that, I have come to my atheism independently through reading my Dawkins, Hawkings, Dennett, and Pinker.”
+“Hey… I have come to my atheism independently.
+Why!
+I have read all of Dawkins, Hawking, Dennett, and Pinker.”

 “How adorable.”